mindsnacks/MSPageViewController/README.md

 - Supports iOS iOS6+.

 ## License
-`MSPageViewController` is available under the WTFPL license.
+`MSPageViewController` is available under the MIT license.
 See the [LICENSE file](LICENSE) for more info.